RDeJonghe/cr215/edgeCases.md

 - negative numbers
 - 'string' numbers `'1'`, `'2'`, `'3'`, etc.
 - discrepancy between decimal number operation (decimal + decimal doesn't add as expected)
+- `BigInt` need to work with big integers
 - *any other edge cases to consider for numbers?*

 ## Array